 STORYBOARDS (click images to view)

-The art of anthropomorphizing inanimate objects in commercials has a long history.
-I know what you’re thinking, “a cigar is sometimes just a cigar”.
-That’s true, and an analyst should not always assume that conscious aims are covering for unconscious ones… But an animator should!
+Anthropomorphism in advertising has a long history.
+I know what you’re thinking, “a cigar is sometimes just a cigar”, that’s true, and a theorist shouldn’t always assume that the conscious aims are a cover for the unconscious ones… But, an animator should!

 This Technicolor Chiquita Banana Spot from the United Fruit Company in the 1940’s is by no means engaged in gender play or innuendo…

-In this drive-in intermission interstitial, the reluctant-yet-obedient hot dog is food for thought (hot dog at 2:10 mins).
-“Innuendo-and-out-the-other” I always say.
+In this drive-in intermission interstitial, the reluctant-yet-obedient hot dog is food for thought (innuendo at 2:10 mins).
+“Innuendo-and-out-the-other” as I always say.
 This spot is still being shown at the 88-Drive-In Denver between features.

 I channeled this salacious anthropomorphism I call “Dream Of The Dish Soap” (below) from the examples above and my full adolescence being persuaded by images of sexy consumer objects of desire.